Q. What time does the Airport Open? What time does the Checkpoint Open? What time does the Airline ticketing counters Open?

 Q. Which airlines service the Greater Rochester International Airport?

-ROC is currently served by seven major domestic air carriers, including American, Southwest, Delta, jetBlue, United, US Airways and AirCanada, and approximately 12 regional partners and smaller airlines.
+ROC is currently served by seven major domestic air carriers, including American, Southwest, Delta, jetBlue, United and AirCanada, and approximately 12 regional partners and smaller airlines.
 Although airline service is dynamic and flight schedules change seasonally, the airport has typically provided about 120 flights per day to 19 cities (22 airports), serves more than 2.4 million passengers annually.
 With connections to large hub airports, service is provided to any airport worldwide.
 At this level of activity, the FAA classifies the airport as a “Small Hub.”

 Q. What are the most popular destinations from Rochester?

 The number of final destinations of passengers is in the hundreds; however, the top ten destinations from Rochester are listed below in descending order:

 NYC is ROC's top destination for passengers departing.

 Q. What is the largest airline at the airport?

 Delta Air Lines has the largest passenger share at ROC with 26.5% of ROC's passengers flying on Delta Air Lines.